Minnesota Sports Betting: When Will MN Sportsbooks Launch?

 Details of the Minnesota Sports Betting Bill

-Sports betting bill SF 1949, initially introduced as a companion bill to HF 2000, was the main bill for Minnesota sports betting.
-The bill proposed 11 sports betting licenses, valid for 20 years.
-The number of licenses proposed is the same as those presented in HF 2000.
-Sports betting revenue would be taxed at 10 percent of Gross Gaming Revenue.
+Sports betting bill SF 1949, left in limbo at the end of 2023's legislative session, proposed 11 sports betting licenses, valid for 20 years, only for tribes.
+Sports betting revenue would be taxed at 10% of Gross Gaming Revenue.

 Has There Been Any Progress on Minnesota Sports Betting Legislation?